Last Updated on 04/30/2019

-If you have more than 5 days, head further into the Istrian peninsula in Croatia.
+If you have more than 5 days for your road trip, head further into the Istrian peninsula in Croatia.
 The town of Rovinj is a little over an hour from Piran and is equally beautiful.

 Things to know about driving in Slovenia

-We flew into Trieste and rented a car.
+We flew into Trieste and rented a car from the airport.
 Be sure to check the border crossing policy with the rental company.
 There is no border check between Italy and Slovenia, but you must get a vignette sticker at the border.
 There are several gas stations that sell them right at the border.
 Think of it as a prepaid toll for the highways.
 Vignette costs vary depending on the duration, but we paid 15 euro for a weekly pass.
 Find out more information about the vignette sticker here and here.

 It does snow in certain areas, so I would not choose winter for a road trip in Slovenia.
 For this route that we took on our 5-day road trip in Slovenia, the roads were well maintained, had clear signs and a nice shoulder on the highways.
 I’m used to driving in Italy, so in comparison navigating Slovenia was a piece of cake… Bled cream cake, that is.